Easy Painted Upcycled Garden Tools from the Thrift Store

 Next, I painted four coats of Martha Stewarts Satin Craft Paint in Diving Board Plongeoirs Trampolin (say that 3 times fast), allowing 15 minutes in between each coat.

-Lastly, I removed the painter’s tape after the last coat and once they were dry, I added some twine to hang them on the side of my potting bench.
+Lastly, I removed the painter’s tape after the last coat and once they were dry, I added some twine to hang them on the side of the potting bench I made out of a changing table.